PierreGac/UnityCapture/README.md

 It also supports capturing multiple cameras and alpha channel (transparency) in receiving applications that support it (like [OBS](https://obsproject.com/)).

+This fork focuses on OpenGL compatibility and other small improvements

 ## Installation